 User activation rate is the number of users who were activated (= who performed the necessary actions), divided by the total number of new users.

-How to increase user activation
+How to improve user activation

 Pushwhoosh’s internal research has found that user activation is the most challenging stage for most companies: on average, 95% of new users churn as early as on Day 1.
-To minimize such losses in your app, you may want to pursue a higher user activation rate; for this, the following channels will be useful:
+To minimize such losses in your app, you may want to pursue a higher customer activation rate; for this, the following channels will be useful:

 - In-app messages for effective user onboarding.